Modeling Nonlinear Control Systems via Koopman Control Family: Universal Forms and Subspace Invariance Proximity: Non-Invariant Subspaces, Invariance Proximity, and Approximation Error

 The statement then follows from the fact that $\Kaug h_e = h \circ \Tc $ (cf.~Lemma~\ref{l:Kaug-captures-function-evolutions-in-F}) and part~(a). \end{pf}

 This result can be viewed as an analog of Theorem~\ref{t:normal-space-common-invariant} for non-invariant subspaces.
-Theorem~\ref{t:invariance-proximity-bounds-error-in-F} is a central result, as it allows to approximate models in the input-state separable form (cf. Theorem~\ref{t:common-invariant-separates}) by approximating a single normal invariant subspace of $\Kaug$, which is significantly easier than working with the KCF directly.
+Theorem~\ref{t:invariance-proximity-bounds-error-in-F} allows to approximate models in the input-state separable form (cf. Theorem~\ref{t:common-invariant-separates}) by approximating a single normal invariant subspace of $\Kaug$, which is significantly easier than working with the KCF directly.
 Moreover, the concept of invariance proximity provides a bound for approximation errors on the entire subspace.
 This has important implications for the validity and approximation accuracy of common Koopman-inspired descriptions of the control system~\eqref{eq:control-system}, cf. Lemmas~\ref{l:switched-linear-separable} and~\ref{l:linear-bilinear-separable}.